hugo-toha/guides/content/posts/configuration/site-parameters/index.md

 - I love to work with some fun projects
 ```

-> Note: contactInfo paramerters will user the `icon` parameter to find the icon. this parameter must match the font awesome icon names [examples](https://fontawesome.com/search?o=r&f=brands)
+> Note: `contactInfo` paramerters will use the `icon` parameter to find the icon.
+This parameter must match the font awesome icon names [examples](https://fontawesome.com/search?o=r&f=brands)

 ### Add Copyright Notice